Popular Posts

 A Memoir by Robert R. Schwarz

-My 54-year-old brother woke up with confusion more distressing than any past hallucination from his paranoid schizophrenia.
-This morning he felt something painfully shrouding him from which he could not free himself.
-It was the flashing anguish of self-condemnation for his years of perverse behavior.
+My brother woke up with confusion more distressing than any past hallucination from his paranoid schizophrenia.
+This morning, he felt something painfully shrouding him from which he could not free himself.
+It was the flashing anguish of self-condemnation for his years of perverse, uncontrollable behavior.
 Other memories of his life before age 25 were vague: teaching grade school after graduating from college, then marrying and fathering two children.
-Then, like a thief in the night , came the schizophrenia, and a divorce followed by officer's training in the U.S. Air Force.
-A few months later he wore lieutenant bars but soon was given a general discharge.
-After several hospitalizations, he moved himself into a retirement home and barely stayed off the streets.
+Then, like a thief in the night , came the paranoid schizophrenia, and a divorce followed by officer's training in the U.S. Air Force...
+A few months after that he wore lieutenant bars but soon was given a general discharge.
+After several hospitalizations, he moved into a retirement home and barely stayed off the streets.

-On this particular morning in the Chicago suburb of Arlington Heights , Illinois, Lester was desperate to free himself of his bondage of self-condemnation, from that seemingly omnipotent dark force which had been cruelly jabbing at him for three decades.
-Hallucinations and strange voices he could survive --though barely-- but not this.
+On this particular morning in the Chicago suburb of Arlington Heights , Lester was, perhaps for the first time, truly desperate to free himself from that omnipotent dark force which had tortured him for three decades.
+Hallucinations and strange voices he could survive --

-Lester got into his old Buick ( inherited from our deceased father ) and drove to a nearby nursing home to see the only human he knew who was not afraid to confront his dark side with more empathy than I or anyone among the bevy of counselors and psychiatrists he had seen in the last 29 years.
-It was his mother, Mrs. Dorothy Schwarz.
+My brother got into his old Buick ( inherited from our deceased father ) and drove to a nearby nursing home to see the only human he knew who was not afraid to confront his dark side with more empathy than could the bevy of counselors and psychiatrists whom he had seen in the last 29 years.
+It was our mother, Mr. Dorothy Schwarz .

-I met the two of them an hour later when I stepped into our mother's nursing home room , intruding on a whisper-quiet conversation the two were having.
+I met her and Lester when I stepped into our mother's nursing home room , intruding on a whisper-quiet conversation the two were having.
 Lester had a sheepish look.

 Mom, Lester ( behind her ) and me.